 Another day, another issue – this time with an on-premises environment with a ridiculously complicated architecture and an absolute ton of pipelines.
-There are plenty of ways to fix this particular issue (because there are plenty of reasons), and after ferocious googling (and very brief binging just to see if Microsoft had found something Google hadn’t), the trail ran cold and I felt like nobody had run into the same issue before.
-This is probably not true – just that the documentation wasn’t there.
-So,…Continue reading How to fix a 403.18 in a virtual application?
+There are plenty of ways to fix this particular issue (because there are plenty of reasons), and after ferocious googling (and a very brief binging just to see if Microsoft had found something Google hadn’t), the trail ran cold and I felt like nobody had run into the same issue before.
+This is probably not true – just that the documentation wasn’t there.…Continue reading How to fix a 403.18 in a virtual application?

 This article explains how to enable custom scripting for any SharePoint site collection.
 This is functionally equivalent with setting setting “-DenyAddAndCustomizePages 0” or disabling the NoScript feature.
 Different instructions and solutions apply to SharePoint Online, and on-premises scenarios (SharePoint Server 2013, 2016 and probably 2019) – so see below for all of them.
 Different solutions are required to resolve the issue for different target sites: Modern SharePoint Team Sites (attached to Office Groups if on SharePoint Online, and without one if On-Premises) Modern SharePoint Communication…Continue reading 5 ways to enable Custom Scripts for a SharePoint site collection

 Debugging SharePoint On-Premises configuration issues is the best thing since sliced bread, right?
 This post is about allowing/enabling Anonymous Access to a site collection – a simple configuration, that “simply works” like once every ten times you try it.

 This blog post describes how set the SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
 This is not possible using the browser UI, so some POSH magic is required!
 Luckily, it’s quite straightforward, but to avoid filling your hard drive(s) with huge log files, you should reset the level when you’re done debugging!
 Description of the solution By default, ULS logging is somewhat non-detailed.
 This means that a lot of data that could be used to debug issues is omitted.
 The UI cannot be…Continue reading Using PowerShell to set ULS logging level to “extra verbose” to catch all the events in the logs